Konmari Checklist Bullet Journal

 For instance, let’s pick the category clothes.
 Lay each item of clothing onto the floor (making sure everything is there included the clothes on the laundry basket), pick each one and identify which ones to keep or discard.

-Kondo suggests that you you follow this specific order for decluttering, going from easier items to harder ones that have sentimental value added:
+Kondo suggests that you follow this specific order for decluttering, going from easier items to harder ones that have sentimental value added:

 - Komono (Miscellaneous)